 12. You know that public health officials and, especially, doctors have no reason to mislead the public and have never done so in the past.
 No, the CDC has not knowingly misled Americans about safe levels of lead in the water, doctors have not advertised the health benefits of cigarettes, obstetricians have not reassured pregnant women that X-rays during pregnancy were not only safe for the fetus but necessary to measure the size of the pelvis.
 Ut oh.
 Nope.
 La-la-la-la-la.
 What?
 I can’t hear you.
 I’m busy right now burying my head in the sand.

 13. You’re also not worried about your infant being exposed to possibly toxic levels of aluminum found in vaccines.
-Aluminum poisoning may worry the Japanese but it doesn’t worry you.
+Aluminum poisoning may worry the Japanese, there may be a slew of new research showing aluminum is not safe, but it doesn’t worry you.
 The “notion that aluminum in vaccines is safe appears to be widely accepted,” write Lucija Tomljenovic, who has a Ph.D. in biochemistry and Christopher Shaw, Ph.D., who teaches in the graduate program in neuroscience at the University of British Columbia in the journal Current Medical Chemistry. “ Experimental research, however, clearly shows that aluminum adjuvants have a potential to induce serious immunological disorders in humans.
 In particular, aluminum in adjuvant form carries a risk for autoimmunity, long-term brain inflammation and associated neurological complications and may thus have profound and widespread adverse health consequences.
 In our opinion, the possibility that vaccine benefits may have been overrated and the risk of potential adverse effects underestimated, has not been rigorously evaluated in the medical and scientific community.”
 Dufuses.

-Did you know that these vaccine-friendly doctors welcome conversations with parents about the risks and benefits of vaccines?
-These vaccine-friendly doctors allow parents to make their own choices about delaying and foregoing some vaccines.
-They are a threat to the health of our children.
-Total quacks!
+Did you know that these vaccine-friendly doctors and these welcome conversations with parents about the risks and benefits of vaccines and even whether to vaccinate your kids at all?
+Vaccine-friendly doctors allow parents to make your own choices about when and how to vaccinate your kids, about delaying and even foregoing some vaccines.

 Bottom line: You’re a baby killer if you don’t vaccinate your kids according to CDC’s current childhood vaccination guidelines.
 One size fits all.
 Your doctor knows best.
 The CDC knows even better.
 They’ve got your baby’s back.
 So what if they put a bullet in it?